bee-queue/bee-queue/README.md

 });
 ```

 This queue has processed `job`, but its handler reported a failure either by rejecting its returned Promise, or by calling `done(err)`.
+Note that if you pass an async function to process, you must reject it by returning `Promise.reject(...)` or throwing an exception ([done does not apply](https://github.com/bee-queue/bee-queue/issues/95)).

 #### stalled